rycid/discord-webhook-feedback/README.md

 ## :dart: About ##

 Have a web app that you'd like to get feedback on?
-This component allows users to send feedback to a Discord (or other) webhook.
+This component allows users to send feedback to a Discord (or any other) webhook.

 ## :sparkles: Features ##